This programme is no longer accepting applications for 2018-19.

 Why this programme

-- The programme is designed for those with a vocational interest in records management, archives and digital curation.
+- The programme is designed for those with a professional interest in records and information management, archives and digital curation.
 It will prepare you to work in these fields, and give you a thorough grounding for continuing with research.

 - You will complete a two-week work placement in an archive, records management or digital repository.